 When you let people keep more of their money and they paid a lower rate, they worked harder and more revenue came in.

-But the debt went up dramatically under Reagan because they they weren't able to control spending, and it was a bipartisan problem.
+But the debt went up dramatically under Reagan because they weren't able to control spending, and it was a bipartisan problem.

 It's the exact same problem we face now.

-I'm both the tax cuts.
+I'm for the tax cuts.

-I think the CBO's wrong.
+I think the CBO is wrong.

 I think they will bring in more revenue.